Stolen iron gate of Nazi death camp found in Norway: police

-PARIS Paris' 222-year-old "Menagerie", one of the world's oldest zoos, is calling for help to restore one of its historic buildings, home to endangered Przewalski's horses.
+(This December 2 story was corrected to change date of camp's liberation to April 29, 1945, from May 3)

-OSLO An iron gate from Dachau concentration camp in Germany with the notorious "Arbeit macht frei" (work sets you free) slogan has been found in western Norway two years after it was stolen, police said on Friday.
+OSLO (Reuters) - An iron gate from Dachau concentration camp in Germany with the notorious "Arbeit macht frei" ("Work sets you free") slogan has been found in western Norway two years after it was stolen, police said on Friday.

 "The gate is in okay condition and will be returned to German authorities as soon as practical," police in the western city of Bergen wrote in a statement.